 Do personal development plans (PDPs) work?
 Or are they just a meaningless compliance exercise?

 PDPs should help your employees achieve their personal development goals.
 For a business, they are important for planning the future workforce, succession and to understand your organisation’s manpower.
-Creating good and well thought out PDPs for your employees will help them feel engaged in their job and improve performance.
+Creating good, well thought out personal development goals for work will help your employees feel engaged in their job and improve performance.
 Research suggests that at least 73% of employees believe the opportunity for professional development is necessary for employees to be satisfied in their job.
 Many people end up leaving a job, citing lack of personal development as a reason.

 The reality is, often for employees, PDPs become an unengaging bureaucratic process that prevent them from growth in their job.
 Bad PDPs often leave out the personal development bit of the plan, turning it into more of a personal attack plan.
 Most PDPs come up once a year due to either an employee not doing their job well or as a barrier to entry for a new role.
 Development goals are often rushed at the end of the year and include things which don’t help the employee develop in a way that they want.